 Farm Arts Team

 A Sullivan County based theatre artist who has appeared in productions in the Tri-State area and NYC.
-She is an alumna of the Studio Program at AMDA, NY and has trained and performed with 29th Street Playwrights Collective, The Pearl Conservatory, GoJo Clan Productions and Cornerstone Theatre Arts.
+She is an alumna of the Studio Program at AMDA, NY and has trained and performed with 29th Street Playwrights Collective, The Pearl Conservatory, Co-Op Theatre East, GoJo Clan Productions, Cornerstone Theatre Arts and Forestburgh Playhouse.
 She has also performed in Courage, People Like Us and Streets with NACL Theatre.

-Her current projects include performances with the Farm Arts Collective ensemble, Shakespeare on the Farm and Stone Soup Cooking Class that will premiere in 2019.
+Her current projects include performances with the Farm Arts Collective ensemble and Stone Soup Cooking Class.

 A multi-disciplinary artist, producer, and educator engaged in the practice of community-building poetics.
 Her original performance works have been presented in New York, Los Angeles, Philadelphia, and Montreal.
 She facilitates collaborative art projects that foster innovation and promote sustainability.
 Her work as an educator includes Bethel Woods Center for the Arts, CalArts Community Arts Partnership, Delaware Youth Center, Sonia Sotomayor School of History and Dramatic Arts, and Settlement Music School.
 She holds an MFA in Directing from California Institute of the Arts and a BFA from Université Concordia.